 For the food industry and the environment to work in harmony, polyculture farming is the way forward.
 Planting different crops on rotation helps to improve soil quality and maintain the land’s natural ecosystem.
 Plants grown alongside other species are more resilient and help to enrich the soil’s nutrients, rather than depleting them, so there’s no need for chemicals.

 So, how can we help?
 It all starts with what’s on your plate!
 Switching out some of your usual foods for less common varieties of grains, like spelt, millet and buckwheat, or vegetables like okra, bok choy and rapini, can influence our farmers to increase the variety of crops they grow.
 The more awareness there is around the environmental impacts of our food consumption, the more pressure there will be on the industry to make positive changes for the planet.
 Here are some of our top tips for incorporating a wider variety of foods into your meals:

 - Practice Plant Power – Plant-based foods are far less land-intensive than meat and dairy products, so why not try incorporating more vegetarian or vegan dishes into your meals?

 - Go Grain – Try incorporating more grains and pulses into your dishes.
 For example, instead of beef, you could try making chilli with black turtle beans, or switching out regular white rice for wild rice instead.

-- Vary Your Veggies Did you know we have discovered over 20,000 edible plants, but we only consume 150 to 200 on a regular basis?
-Let’s catch up!
+- Vary Your Veggies – Next time you’re at the grocery store, we challenge you to try a new vegetable you’ve never tried before!
 Trade your usual tomato for a sweeter and less acidic orange tomato or use vitamin-rich beet greens in your next sauté or salad.

-- Revamp Your Recipes Get inspiration with tempting recipes from Knorr that focus on the Future 50 recipes – featuring 50 different foods from all over the world which we’re championing in our efforts to boost agrobiodiversity.
+- Revamp Your Recipes - Get inspiration with tempting meal ideas from Knorr that focus on the Future 50 recipes – featuring 50 different foods from all over the world which we’re championing in our efforts to boost agrobiodiversity.